randyrossi/bmc64/tools/update/GEN_UPDATE_MANIFEST.md

 ```

 This downloads every non-draft release's `.files.zip` from
-`randyrossi/bmc64` (with `gh`, into `--cache`, skipping files already
+`randyrossi/bmc64` (into `--cache`, skipping files already there).
-there).
 It checks each zip against GitHub's SHA-256, adds it to the
 history and the release list (with GitHub's stable or pre-release flag), and
 regenerates `official_releases.js`. `--repo` picks another repository.